saloni-mohite/BOTIQ-/README.md

 🧠 AI Integration – Smart responses powered by GPT.

-This project is designed to be lightweight, customizable, and extendable, making it a great foundation for adding future features like IoT device control, scheduling, entertainment commands, or even mobile app integration.

 BOTIQ is not just a chatbot – it’s a step toward building a personal AI companion that adapts to user needs and improves the way we interact with technology.